 An important aspect of managing sports turf is understanding how turf naturally grows through the season and what stresses it endures at different times of the year.
 If we can optimise turf growth and minimise the stresses it faces, you are half way there to producing a great playing surface.

-In general, grasses grown in the UK (cool season grasses) all follow a very similar natural growth pattern.
+In general, grasses grown (cool season grasses) all follow a very similar natural growth pattern.
 From spring until early summer there is the first growth peak of the year, followed by a slowing down of growth during the height of the summer; as temperatures cool in later summer/early autumn the second (smaller) growth peak occurs followed by a real slowing down in late autumn/winter when the grass goes into dormancy.

 In order to achieve great sports turf we have to provide it with light, water and nutrients.
 There is little we can do about light levels, apart from redesigning stadia, moving geographic location or using lighting rigs.
 But there are now many tools available for managing turf nutrition.